Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
+    - Detail specific actions or steps needed to achieve each short-term goal:

+    - I'll firstly need to complete my CodeSpace Software Develpoment course, get a junior/entry-level developer job, and study paart-time for cyber-security.

-    - Include any resources or support required.
+    - Include any resources or support required:

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
+    - Describe the preparations or groundwork necessary for your long-term aspirations:

+    - It is necessary for me to continue working on my 1-2 year SMART Goals firstly.

-    - Consider additional skills, experiences, or qualifications needed.
+    - Consider additional skills, experiences, or qualifications needed:
+    - I do need to complete my software development course to gain the skills required for a junior-level job.
+I do intend on working my way up with software development, and studying cyber-security part-time.
+Once I've completed my courses, I shall try free-lancing to see how it goes.

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
+    - Identify potential obstacles or challenges in reaching your goals:

+    - My main obstacles I believe would be studying cyber-security part-time while working.
+But I believe it is doable.

-    - Consider strategies to overcome these challenges.
+    - Consider strategies to overcome these challenges:

+    - My time-management skills are up to par, with that I can movercome these challenges.

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.